 All things considered, I think it’s past time I revisit my top ten – redevelop and restructure it, even.
-But before I do (I’ll leave it as-is for now), I thought it might be fun to share a top ten list that’s beyond profile or price.
+But before I do (I’ll leave it as-is for now), I thought it might be fun to count down a top ten list that’s beyond profile or price.
 It’s a list of Wild Turkey expressions that mean a lot to me personally.
 Some are rare, some are vintage, but overall, they’re each memorable in their own way.

 10. Wild Turkey Master’s Keep Decades (2017)

 If you’re looking for an ideal example of a well-crafted, mature straight bourbon blend, look no further than Master’s Keep Decades.
 Consisting of barrels aged ten to twenty years, Decades is a tribute to both Eddie Russell’s 35th year of service and a testament to his father, Jimmy’s, legacy.
 But as fantastic as it may taste, its profile has the uncanny ability to transport me back to my childhood.